< Resources

 You know your child better than anyone.
 Because of this, it is often parents and guardians who first identify that a child is struggling with reading or pre-reading skills, such as learning letters, their sounds, and words that rhyme.
 Trusting your instincts that something may be going on is the first step to helping your child.

-Once you determine that help may be needed, who can you trust to properly diagnose your struggling reader?
-The key is to work with qualified professionals with ample knowledge of reading and writing disorders, whether it is within the public school system or in the private sector.
-If you are trying to select a clinician outside of school, be sure to inquire about their training and experience, including asking about the assessment procedures they will use.
+If you are selecting a clinician outside of school, be sure to inquire about their training and experience, including asking about the assessment procedures they will use.
 Typically, professionals will take the child’s personal and family history, school data, work samples, and direct observation of skills into account when making diagnostic decisions.

 What Criteria Are Needed for a Dyslexia Diagnosis?